truenas/documentation/content/CORE/Storage/Pools/ExtendPool.md

 ---
-title: "Extending a Storage Pool"
+title: "Extending a Pool"
-description: "How to add additional storage to an existing pool"
-weight: 20
+weight: 50
 ---

 There are numerous options available to TrueNAS users for extending pools within a system.
 They are: